 EXCELLENCE • LEARNING • LEADERSHIP Who should consider studying this course?
 Students should ideally have at least a Grade 4 at GCSE English as the course has a strong written focus.
-If you have a general interest in films and enjoy finding out about new technologies then this course will contain something for you.
+If you have a general interest in films and enjoy finding out about film making then this course will contain something for you.
 What units are studied and how are they assessed?
-Component 1: Varieties of film and Filmmaking Written exam 21⁄2 hours

-35% This unit will comprise of six feature length films, two from each of the following topics: Hollywood 1930-1990; American film since 2005 and British film since 1995.
-Component 2: Global Filmmaking Perspectives Written Exam 21⁄2 hours 35% This unit will comprise of five feature length films, two 'global films' and one from each of the following topics; Documentary; Silent; Experimental.
+Component 1: Varieties of film and Filmmaking Written exam 21⁄2 hours 35% This unit will comprise of six feature length films, two from each of the following topics: Hollywood 1930-1990; American film since 2005 and British film since 1995.
+This year we will be studying; Some Like it Hot, One Flew Over the Cuckoos Nest, Sightseers, Shaun of the Dead, Selma and Captain Fantastic.
+Component 2: Global Filmmaking Perspectives Written Exam 21⁄2 hours 35% This unit will comprise of five feature length films, two 'global films' and one from each of the following topics: Documentary, Silent, Experimental.
+This year we will be studying; Pan's Labyrinth, City of God, Sisters in Law, Short films by Buster Keaton and Pulp Fiction.

-In this unit students will have the opportunity to create their own short film or screenplay.
+Component 3: Production In this unit students will have the opportunity to create their own short film or screenplay.

 "Film Studies has shaped my whole life and as a result of this course I have chosen to study this at university.
 Ellie Winston "The experience of making a film (especially a zombie film) was amazing.
-I have really learnt a lot" Frans Schapendonk Frequently asked questions and future careers Why should I choose to study Film Studies?
+I have really learnt a lot."
+Frans Schapendonk Frequently asked questions and future careers Why should I choose to study Film Studies?
 Films Studies provides students with an opportunity to explore aspects of film they may not have considered before.
 How much work will I need to do?